 The team right now is around 40 people.
 We are mostly USA-based, but have team members in Europe, the UK, Australia, and other parts of the world.
 If you’re in a different time zone to the east or west coast USA, we can work with you asynchronously and continue to be effective.
 We do this with some of our team in Australia and it works well.

 Every year that doesn’t have a pandemic, we attend a various conferences.
 We were getting together as a team in Las Vegas to attend DEF CON every year, but Vegas can get old with the smoke and gambling, so this year we changed it up and took the whole team to a beautiful mountain town called Banff in Canada, including spouses and partners.
 At Defiant travel is optional, but when you do travel we take very good care of you.
 So far we’ve always flown everyone business class.
 That may change in the future, but I certainly hope it doesn’t because it makes the flight part of the fun.

 Defiant is far more than just WordPress security.
 Since we’ve grown and our budgets have increased, we have begun to actively engage in philanthropy, specifically by bringing power and light to a school campus in Uganda.
-At the time of writing [July 7th, 2021] we have not yet announced this publicly, but will do so shortly.
-Our team has been helping out with some of the technical aspects of this project which has been tremendously exciting and rewarding.
+Our team has helped innovate on some of the technical aspects of this project, which has been tremendously exciting and rewarding.

 At Defiant our primary goal is to serve our customers and their needs.
 We have found a healthy and sustainable way to do exactly that, with an amazing remote team who love what they do, and we’re now beginning to give back to the community through philanthropy and other community-focused efforts.
 As Mohammed Ali said: “Service to others is the rent you pay for your room here on Earth.”